- Candid Collab

 What is Storyboarding and Why Do We Do It?

-A storyboard is a visual representation of a story or sequence, often used in film, animation, and advertising.
-It typically consists of sketches or images laid out in a sequence to outline the main events or key moments of a narrative.
+A storyboard is a visual representation of a story, often used in film, animation, and advertising.
+It typically consists of sketches or images laid out in a sequence to outline a narrative's main events or key moments.

-For solopreneurs and entrepreneurs, storyboarding can serve as a roadmap🗺️ for your projects.
-It helps clarify the sequence of events, highlights key messages, and identifies any gaps or weaknesses in the narrative.
-By visualizing your ideas, you can easily refine them, communicate your vision to others, and ensure consistency across all touchpoints.
+For solopreneurs and entrepreneurs, storyboarding can serve as a roadmap 🗺️ for your projects.
+It helps clarify the series of events, highlight key messages, and identify gaps or weaknesses in the narrative.
+Visualising your ideas allows you to refine them easily, communicate your vision to others, and ensure consistency across all touchpoints.

 How Do You Create a Storyboard?